SWAPGS (security vulnerability)

-SWAPGS, also known as Spectre variant 1 (swapgs), is a computer security vulnerability that utilizes the branch prediction used in modern microprocessors.
+SWAPGS, also known as Spectre variant 1, is a computer security vulnerability that utilizes the branch prediction used in modern microprocessors.
 Most processors use a form of speculative execution, this feature allows the processors to make educated guesses about the instructions that will most likely need to be executed in the near future.
 This speculation can leave traces in the cache, which attackers use to extract data using a timing attack, similar to side-channel exploitation of Spectre.